Subscribers or Not, the Uphill Battle Continues to Exist

 Cookies are becoming a problem for publishers.
 Unless you have logged-in readers/subscribers, it is not possible for you to show relevant ads without the help of cookies.
 Publishers are ignoring server-to-server bidding, just because cookie syncing wouldn’t be impressive or complete.
 The uneventful cookie syncing process results in decreased match rates, and ultimately, depreciated CPMs.

-On the other hand, with the introduction of privacy laws like GDPR, it is now a drawback to hinge on cookie syncing process.
+On the other hand, with the introduction of privacy laws like GDPR, it is now a drawback to hinge on the cookie syncing process.
 Criteo is still losing money because of its reliance on cookies.

 So, what’s the solution?